lagmoellertim/unsilence/README.md

 - You want to have some fun and remove all the audible parts from a video, leaving only the parts where nearly silent noises are in the video (breathing, writing, ...)

 ### Communication
-If you have any (technical) questions about unsilence, you can ask/discuss it on [Gitter](https://gitter.im/unsilence-tool/community) to get community feedback.
+If you have any (technical) questions about unsilence or want to get community feedback, you can use the new [GitHub Discussions Feature](https://github.com/lagmoellertim/unsilence/discussions/).
 To report a bug or suggest a new feature, create a new issue instead.

 ### Usage Information